ua en ru

 It is reported that under the project, the Ukrainian Armed Forces will receive access to special terminals for satellite communication.

 "This will significantly enhance Ukraine’s ability to continue its fight for freedom against the unlawful Russian invasion.
 The terminals will provide reliable and secure communication, which can be crucial for conducting military operations.
-This solution was requested by Ukraine," the Danish Ministry of Defence said.
+This solution was requested by Ukraine," the Danish Ministry of Defense said.

 The ministry also noted that EDA representatives expect other EU countries to follow Denmark’s example and consider similar projects for the Ukrainian Armed Forces.